top of page

 Photo of Dody DiSanto

-Dody DiSanto is a teacher, performer, director, movement specialist and manual therapist.
-She has nurtured a healthy practice in cross-fiber/connective tissue bodywork since 1992, while maintaining a vital career teaching theatre.
+Dody DiSanto is a teacher, performer, director, movement specialist, manual therapist and licensed acupuncturist.
+She has nurtured a healthy practice in bodywork since 1992, while maintaining a vital career teaching theatre.
 Dody was trained in Paris, holding an esteemed position as a teaching protégé of the late Jacques Lecoq whose teachings she carries on at the Center for Movement Theatre.
-She is currently on the faculties of the Academy for Classical Acting for the Shakespeare Theatre at the George Washington University, and has served as guest teacher for Cirque du Soleil and at the Yale School of Drama.
-Dody also created and managed world-renowned live music venue, the 9:30 Club from 1980 - 1987.
+She has been on the faculty of the Shakespeare Theatre Company Academy at the George Washington University teaching mask and clown for over 20 years, and has served as guest teacher for Cirque du Soleil and at the Yale School of Drama.
+Dody is the original creator of the world-renowned live music venue, the 9:30 Club, which she owned and managed from 1980-87.

 APPROACH

 My pedagogy is not a technique, but rather an approach to mastery, training the actor’s body to be an open and resonant instrument available to reflect human behavior through the dynamics of space, force, and rhythm.
+My classroom opens a field of honesty, an entryway into a world of endless nourishment, knowledge, and reflection.
+A world where the known meets the unknown.
+A permeable membrane through which information breathes in both directions.
 Together, we will train your bodies to be instruments of poetry by supporting your physical aptitude, cellular wisdom, and muscular creativity.

 We are vertical structures on a horizontal journey to find a state of equilibrium.